Lorenzooone/Pokemon-Gen3-to-Gen-X/README.md

 - As a special option, if the "Tradeless Evo."
 Cheat option is enabled, you will be able to evolve Pokémon which would need to be traded in order to evolve.

 ### Settings
 Customize how the homebrew behaves.
+- System Language handles certain ambiguous cases, as well as the displayed name for Pokémon.
-From its looks, to what it should do when trading to Gen 1 and Gen 2.
+- Gen 1/2 Settings can be used to personalize the experience when trading with Gen 1 and Gen 2 games.
+- Clock Settings can be used to alter the time of the games.
+- Game Loaded can be used to specify which game is inserted.
+This option will only be available if the homebrew failed to detect the precise version.
+- Color Settings can be used to customize how the homebrew looks.
+- Cheats are special options which are not enabled by default, but may be useful for certain users.

 #### Cheats
 Inside the Cheats menu, you will find Special options which can be useful for various purposes.
+- "Cross-Gen Evo." can be used to allow evolution of Pokémon which would not evolve in the target generation (A Scyther holding Metal Coat from Gen 1 will evolve with this option).
+- "Tradeless Evo." can be used to execute trade evolutions without a link cable.
+- "Undistr.
+Events" can be used to make it so Celebi and Mew from Gen 1 or Gen 2 games will not be Japanese (but they will be illegal).
+- "Fast Hatch Eggs" when enabled reduces the steps incoming eggs will need in order to hatch.

-These range from "Tradeless Evo.", to giving Pokérus to your entire Party, which can be used to fix the fact that it's impossible to get in Pokémon Fire Red/Leaf Green.
+- "Give Pokérus to Party", can be used to fix the fact that it's impossible to get Pokérus in Pokémon Fire Red/Leaf Green.

 ## Credits
 The following projects were useful while making this homebrew: